carlosperate/arm-none-eabi-gcc-py-package/README.md

    to create a source distribution to be published to PyPI.
    When this package is installed from PyPI via pip, wheel-stub downloads and installs the platform-specific wheels from this project package repository.
-- `tools_src`: Contains the Python scripts used mainly for two purposes.
+- `tools_src`: Contains the Python scripts invoked via `tools.py` CLI tool.
-    - `package_creator`: Generates the complete `arm-none-eabi-gcc-toolchain`
-      package files, builds the wheels, and generates the PyPI source distribution (all are uploaded to GH releases via CI).
+    - `package-creator`: Generates the complete `arm-none-eabi-gcc-toolchain` package files, builds the wheels, and generates the PyPI source distribution (CI can build these and upload them to GH Releases).
-    - `simple_repository_generator`: Generates the static HTML pages for a [PEP 503](https://peps.python.org/pep-0503/) Python simple package repository, which links to the wheels stored in this repo GH Releases.
+    - `repo-generator`: Generates the static HTML pages for a [PEP 503](https://peps.python.org/pep-0503/) Python simple package repository, which links to the wheels stored in this repo GH Releases.
       This repository is published to GH Pages via CI.